Why have the safeguarding requirements changed?

 How do I demonstrate my knowledge?

 This can be done through e-learning, attending local workshops, looking at the RCGP toolkits.
-There is a list of activities on the RCGP website as to how this can be done.
-For example attending a single workshop if it covered both Adult and Child Safeguarding, would be sufficient to cover both areas.
+There is a list of activities on the RCGP website to show how this can be achieved.
+For example, attending a single workshop if it covered both Adult and Child Safeguarding would be sufficient to cover both areas.
 The knowledge update needs to be done early in each training year and not left until the end.

 Do Adult Safeguarding modules at Level 3 exist as I haven’t been able to find one?

-Trainees need to be compliant in Adult Safeguarding at Level 3, but as this is a new recommendation it is recognised that modules are not yet widely available.
+Trainees need to be compliant in Adult Safeguarding at Level 3; however, as this is a new recommendation, it is recognised that modules are not yet widely available.
 The knowledge of Adult Safeguarding can still be done through reading and any encounters with patients where safeguarding has been a concern.
 It is not expected for you to pay personally for a commercial Level 3 Adult Safeguarding course.

 If I haven’t been directly involved in a safeguarding case, how do I write a reflective entry?

 It is recognised that not every Trainee will be directly involved in clinical cases on Safeguarding, but this can be achieved through attending local Safeguarding meetings, group discussions, webinars or reading about cases for example.